magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_not-sure.md

 Not Sure
 ========

-\<p class="chapter-footnote"\>*Note*: This talk has been published elsewhere under the title: ‘*Not Sure! – The Standard of the Noble Ones*’\</p\>
+<p class="chapter-footnote" markdown="1">*Note*: This talk has been
+published elsewhere under the title: ‘*Not Sure! – The Standard of the Noble Ones*’</p>

-\<span class="dropcaps-first"\>T\</span\>\<span
+<span class="dropcaps-first" markdown="1">T</span><span
+class="dropcaps-words" markdown="1">here was once</span>&nbsp; a
-class="dropcaps-words"\>here was once\</span\> a Western monk, a student of mine.
+Western monk, a student of mine.
 Whenever he saw Thai monks and novices disrobing he would say, ‘Oh, what a shame!
 Why do they do that?
 Why do so many of the Thai monks and novices disrobe?’
 He was shocked.
 He would get saddened at the disrobing of the Thai monks and novices, because he had only just come into contact with Buddhism.
-He was inspired, he was resolute. as a monk was the only thing to do, he thought he’d never disrobe.
+He was inspired, he was resolute.
+Going forth as a monk was the only thing to do, he thought he’d never disrobe.
 Whoever disrobed was a fool.
 He’d see the Thais taking on the robes at the beginning of the Rains Retreat as monks and novices and then disrobing at the end of it.
 He would say ‘Oh, how sad!
 I feel so sorry for those Thai monks and novices.
 How could they do such a thing?’

 Well, as time went by some of the Western monks began to disrobe, so he came to see it as something not so important after all.
 At first, when